 How often do the mentor and mentee meet?

-Weekly.
+Mentors visit first-year teachers for one-on-one mentoring sessions weekly.
 Sessions normally last between 30-45 minutes.

 What will my mentor and I talk about during our mentoring sessions?